 Stay with SonarQube Server if you have invested in self-hosted Quality Gates, custom rule profiles tied to your CI, or your security review depends on the on-prem deployment.
 The picks below favor cloud-native pricing, modern UX, security-rule depth (SAST), JetBrains-native inspections, and self-hosted-with-modern-pricing combinations.

-Pricing is taken from each vendor's site on the review date.
-We score on total cost for a representative team (20 engineers, 500K LOC, mixed languages), PR decoration UX, and rule coverage depth.
-We favor tools with active rule pack maintenance and Git-platform PR decoration.
+Pricing was pulled from each vendor's site on the review date and re-checked at lastReviewed.
+We model total cost for a representative team (15 contributors, ~750K LOC, mixed languages) plus the operational cost of self-hosting where it applies.
+We favor tools with active rule pack maintenance and native Git-platform PR decoration.

 Frequently asked questions about SonarQube Server alternatives

-Is the SonarQube Server LOC bracket really an issue in practice?
+Is the SonarQube Server LOC bracket really a problem in practice?

 Yes for fast-growing codebases.
-A monorepo growing from 90K to 110K LOC in a year jumps from $160 to $240.
-Crossing 500K (often a year or two of mid-size product growth) bumps Developer Edition to $1,520/year.
+A monorepo growing from 90K to 110K LOC in a year jumps from the entry bracket to the next, and crossing 500K (often a year or two of mid-size product growth) bumps Developer Edition close to ten times the entry-bracket cost.
 Many teams discover this only at renewal and start shopping alternatives at that point.

 How does Semgrep compare to Snyk Code or GitHub Advanced Security?